benste/GraphRAGZen/docs/source/graphragzen_concepts/index.rst

 Concepts
 ===================================

-Understanding these concepts allow you to use **GraphRAGZen more efficiently**
+Understanding these concepts allow you to use **GraphRAGZen** more efficiently

 If you are not familiar with Graph RAG yet, I found `this to be a good write-up <https://www.analyticsvidhya.com/blog/2024/07/graph-rag/>`_

+.. include:: LLM_interaction.rst

 .. include:: entity_extraction.rst